wp-plugins/rocket-reader-speed-reader/readme.txt

 Donate link: http://cagewebdev.com
 Plugin Name: Rocket Reader (Speed-Reader)
 Plugin URI: http://cagewebdev.com/rocket-reader
-Tags: speed reader, speed reading, speed, reader, post, posts, page, pages, faster reading Author URI: http://cagewebdev.com
+Tags: speed reader, speed reading, speed, reader, reading, post, posts, page, pages, faster reading Author URI: http://cagewebdev.com
 Author: CAGE Web Design | Rolf van Gelder, Eindhoven, The Netherlands Requires at least: 2.0
 Tested up to: 3.9.1
-Stable tag: 1.1
+Stable tag: 1.1.1
-Version: 1.1
+Version: 1.1.1
+License: GPLv2 or later

 == Description ==

+= Introduction =
 This plugin allows the visitor to read the content of a WordPress web page / post, using the 'Rocket Reader'

 It's a nifty Speed-Reading plugin.
 Using the Rocket Reader you can decrease the reading time of an article by, maybe, as much as 80%!